vedantp2905/Eraser/README.md

 ./run_model.sh "microsoft/codebert-base"
 ```

+Layer Number and clusters are set is the clustering_coneptX for train and dev scripts

 ## Project Structure
 - `data/`: Contains the datasets used for analysis.
 - `src/`: Source code for the analysis.